Xenor-Framework/CTemplate/README.md

-# CTemplate
+# A simple C template

- A template to create applications written in C for linux
+Just run ./build.sh to build your application in max. release optimization